lars-3010/mcp-context-forge/README.md

 > 🔐 `AUTH_ENCRYPTION_SECRET` is used to encrypt and decrypt tool authentication credentials (`auth_value`).
 > You must set the same value across environments to decode previously stored encrypted auth values.
 > Recommended: use a long, random string.
+>
+> 📋 **Configuration Reference**: See [`.env.example`](.env.example) for a comprehensive configuration template with all authentication and multi-user settings, including detailed comments and examples.

 ### UI Features